gouravthakur39/wp-nginx-php-no-image-sample-templates/README.md

 and then you can uncomment those 443 server blocks once the certificates are generated at required volume.

-bash script link is not available here. will be updated once I finish writing it.
+bash script can be found at ->>> https://github.com/gouravthakur39/generate-wp-bash-script